 Help us Protect Sea Turtles

-Leave No Trace!
-The best thing we can do for nesting and hatchling turtles is keep our beaches clean.
+Leave Only Footprints!
+Help keep our beaches clean to protect nesting and hatchling sea turtles.
 Remove all furniture, toys and canopies from the beach each night.
 Fill in any holes and flatten sandcastles.
 Throw trash away in proper receptacles and avoid leaving food on the beach which may attract predators.

 Lights Out!
 Bright lights can disturb nesting sea turtles and disorient both adults and hatchlings on the beach.
 Don't use flashlights or cell phones at the beach after dark and turn of all beach facing lights when not in use.